All Episodes

 And I'll get it out to you as it might be a week before I can get to it because I don't think I've got one here.

-In the meantime, I appreciate Alicia, thank you so much.
+In the meantime, I appreciate Alicia.

-I've got to go quote uh folks a quick timeout because time constraints forced me to back after this with much and this is Paris, Tennessee.
+I've got to go, folks, a quick timeout because time constraints force me to.

-Next this is Ricky.
+Next, this is Ricky.

-Ricky, welcome it's great to have you with us.
+It's great to have you with us.

 How are you?